By Andy Joel

 You can still see a bridge abutment in Garden Street, as shown above, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
 Interesting that opposite the abutment there is a terrace of houses that I would guess are well over 100 years old, confirming how long ago the tramway went out of use.

-It skirted the top of what is now Avenham Park, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
+It skirted the top of what is now Avenham Park, along the footpath, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
 This had an overhead pulley system to which wagons could be attached, and seems to have had a fair number of incidents (as you can see here).
 A wagon that was victim to one such incident was many years later recovered from the river and now resides in the Harris Museum.

 More about the bridge here.